ioccc-src/winner/faq.md

 The [.top](%%REPO_URL%%/.top) file resides at the top directory.
 This file contains the complete list of IOCCC years.

-Under each IOCCC year. one will find a `.year` file.
+Under each IOCCC year, one will find a `.year` file.
 These files contain directory paths from the top directory, of the IOCCC entry directories for a given year.
 For example, see the [1984/.year](%%REPO_URL%%/1984/.year) file.

 The [.allyear](%%REPO_URL%%/.allyear) file contains the contents of all `.year` files for all IOCCC years.